Endangered Species Aotearoa

 Back from the Brink

-It highlighted the fact that biodiversity loss is not just an issue for New Zealand.
+Biodiversity loss is not just an issue for New Zealand.
 It's a global problem which needs global solutions.

-The species they searched for but didn't find, the humpback whale, is a great example.
+For example, the humpback whale, is a great example.
 Because South Pacific humpback whales might breed in the Cook Islands, but you can also spot them in Cook Strait.
 Marine and migratory species like whales know no borders.
 They travel freely in the ocean, so they need to be protected across their full range.

 Which is why establishing a network of Marine Protected Areas not just in New Zealand's territorial waters, but also in the high seas, is so important.
 Our precious whales need us to protect 30% of the ocean by 2030.